stevemussmann/Comp-D_MPI/README.md

 ### For Mac users
 Although the conda installation does not yet work, you may still be able to install dependencies through conda.
 I have not tested any of this code on the newer Apple M series processors.

-`conda install -c condo-forge -c anaconda -c mpi4py openmpi mpich2 autoconf automake boost boost-cpp`
+`conda install -c conda-forge -c anaconda -c mpi4py openmpi mpich2 autoconf automake boost boost-cpp`

 ## Input Files